Yash-Barjatya/Yash-Barjatya/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Yash Barjatya</h1>
-<h3 align="center">A passionate and budding web developer from India</h3>
+<h3 align="center">A web developer and budding ML enthusiast from India</h3>

 ## About Me :
 - 😄 Pronouns: He/His
 - 🎓 Studying Electrical Engineering at IIT Kanpur.
-- 🌱 Currently learning Machine Learning and also ReactJS
+- 🌱 Currently learning Machine Learning
 - 👯 Looking to collaborate on MERN stack Projects
 - ⚡ Fun fact: Smart enough to know that what i know is very little in compare to the limitless knowledge available
 <!--